Can I sue for my employer’s violation of policies or procedures outlined in a policy manual or handbook?

 The promise was made by circumstances under which it would be unjust or inequitable for the employer to avoid having to live up to that promise

 This fourth area of the law is called “promissory estoppel.”
-An employer can be bound by a promise made to an employee where the promise was expressed in clear or specific terms and was made under circumstances where the employer reasonably could expect that the employee would rely on it, the employee in fact did rely on it in changing his or her position in some fashion (e.g., doing something he or she was not required to do or refraining from doing something he or she otherwise might have done), and the employee suffered some adverse consequence, loss, or damages as a result of the employer’s failure to live up to the promise made.
+An employer can be bound by a promise made to an employee where the promise was expressed in clear or specific terms and was made under circumstances where the employer reasonably could expect that the employee would rely on it, the employee, in fact, did rely on it in changing his or her position in some fashion (e.g., doing something he or she was not required to do or refrain from doing something he or she otherwise might have done), and the employee suffered some adverse consequence, loss, or damages as a result of the employer’s failure to live up to the promise made.

 The theory of promissory estoppel can be used in a wide variety of circumstances where the “at-will” employment doctrine otherwise would condone an employer’s unilateral decision to modify the terms and conditions of employment or terminate the employment relationship with or without cause and with or without notice.